kubeshop/testkube/docs/docs/articles/cd-events.md

-# Emitting standard CDEvents
+# Emitting Standard CDEvents

 [CDEvents](https://cdevents.dev/) is a common specification for Continuous Delivery events.
 Testkube is a proud supporter of this specification and we have added in the specification support for [Testing Events](https://github.com/cdevents/spec/blob/main/testing-events.md) to be release on v0.3.0 of the spec.

-As of Testkube 1.12 release, Testkube can emit standard CDEvents to a webhook endpoint.
+As of the 1.12 release, Testkube can emit standard CDEvents to a webhook endpoint.
 This can be used to integrate with any CD tool that supports the CDEvents standard.

 ## Step 1 - Enable CDEvents